mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 guard.
 Do not branch on `Platform.OS` to mask behavioral differences that should be identical across platforms — flag those as bugs.

+### 9. Keep assertions compact and diagnostic

+Tests should read like a small executable spec for one behavior.
+A few patterns keep them simpler without making them weaker:

+- **Name the invariant, not the implementation detail.** Prefer local names like `expectedBounds`, `reportedBounds`, `roundTripped`, or `capturedPhoto` over names that describe temporary mechanics.
+- **Use matcher assertions instead of boolean arithmetic.** Prefer `toBeCloseTo`, `toHaveLength`, `toContain`, `toEqual`, and `rejects.toThrow` over manually computing booleans and asserting on those.
+- **Loop over repeated dimensions or cases.** For edges, axes, formats, or corner points, a tiny inline array plus one expectation is clearer than four copy-pasted assertions that can drift.
+- **Keep local math behind local names.** Small functions inside an `it` block are fine when they name a one-off transform or assertion, such as `getBounds(...)`.
+Do not extract shared setup helpers; the camera session still needs to be built inline.
+- **Log the facts needed to debug a CI failure.** One final `console.log` with orientation, resolution, or compared values is useful.
+Per-frame or per-step logs usually make Harness output harder to read.

 ---

 ## Running the tests